How is a drone survey captured?

 Drones can also be used for construction inspections acting as a quick and efficient solution for monitoring progress and providing as-built data on a construction project.

-We are also finding drone surveys are useful for thermal detection and thermal imaging for BREEAM compliance, where a thermal imaging camera can be used to detect differences in heat emitting from a building or site both during the day and at night.
+We are also finding drone surveys are useful for thermal detection and infrared thermal imaging for BREEAM compliance, where a thermal imaging camera can be used to detect differences in heat emitting from a building or site both during the day and at night.

 What are the benefits of an aerial drone survey?